 Rush University Medical Center has received a $5 million donation from Chicago philanthropists Robert and Emily King that will accelerate blood cancer immunotherapy research and the development of new treatment options.
 This transformational gift to the Rush University Cancer Center is expected to increase much-needed early-stage clinical trials at Rush over the next five years, the kind of research that is essential in developing lifesaving treatments or even a cure.

-The Robert and Emily King Cancer Immunotherapy Research Program will complement current research efforts at Rush aimed at using immunotherapy, a treatment approach at the forefront of a rapidly advancing new era in cancer care.
+The Robert E. and Emily H. King Cancer Immunotherapy Research Program will complement current research efforts at Rush aimed at using immunotherapy, a treatment approach at the forefront of a rapidly advancing new era in cancer care.
 Immunotherapy has been most effective to date in tackling hematologic cancers, such as lymphoma, leukemia and myeloma.

 Robert King, who is being treated for brain cancer at Rush, and his wife, Emily King, provided the gift because of their long history of positive experiences with clinicians at the Medical Center, as well as the promise that immunotherapy holds.
 Their gift will boost critical phase I clinical trials, which is the first stage in bringing a new treatment from preliminary laboratory work to testing on humans.